 Seriously, climate action, in order to be effective, needs everyone.
 Once we begin talking as if we’re “the Better Ones” and “governments are not listening to scientists”, the more we are alienating those who could truly help us including the power-wielders and influentials.
 And even this piece—I hope this will not cause alienation between science-based environmental groups and activists on one side and the non-science groups and activists on the other.
 I am with you–on both sides.
 We’re on the same boats.
 I have science background, too.
 But I’m also a simple ‘lay person’, hoping to contribute to less divisive and more collective action.

-I’m knocking on your doors, appealing to you to be more inclusive and less high-brow.
+I’m knocking on everyone’s doors, appealing that we be more inclusive and less high-brow.
 Otherwise, even with good intents, brandishing “science-based” solutions (with much condescension) will only appear as intellectual elitism.

 Moreover, while it is true that the Philippines is among the least contributors to global emissions, we cannot go around town telling everyone that.
 We do not live in a vacuum.
 We are One World.
-And at the practical level, we cannot totally “disown” a portion of the carbon emissions, from, say, China or the US because we are importing and using products from them.
+And at the practical level, we cannot totally “disown” a portion of the carbon emissions, from, say, PRC or the US because we are importing and using products from them.
 It’s difficult if not downright impossible and counter-productive to calculate the carbon emissions that had been emitted by every piece of product or service that we need or regularly import from other countries.
 Look at your phone, for example.
 Is it an iPhone, Samsung, or Huawei?
 We do see the drift, right?
 Our homes could not function without gadgets and appliances from countries all over the world.

 We cannot cry “climate injustice” yet continue using iPhone, Samsung, or Huawei.
 Or even if we do buy a local brand—we know that most of the electronic components inside it will still be manufactured in countries such as PRC, Viet Nam, or India.

 Unless we live in caves, eat grass, and drink rainwater, we cannot cry “climate injustice” forever.
 Otherwise, it’s called hypocrisy.